 What Is Uveitis?

 Uveitis is a serious eye problem that can damage your vision.
-It is a redness and swelling (inflammation) of the uvea.
+It is inflammation of the uvea.
 The uvea is the fragile tissue just inside your eye’s white outer layer (the sclera).
 If you have uveitis, you must see an eye doctor (ophthalmologist) right away.
 You must get treatment to keep your eyesight.
-The uvea is made up of three parts.
-An inflammation of any one of these is called uveitis:
+The uvea is made up of 3 parts.
+Inflammation of any one of these is called uveitis:

-The iris is the colored part of the eye and controls movement of the pupil.
+The iris.
+This is the colored part of the eye and controls movement of the pupil.

-The ciliary body is a muscle attached to the lens of the eye.
+The ciliary body.
+This is a muscle attached to the lens of the eye.

-The choroid lies just behind the sclera and contains blood vessels to nourish the eye.
+The choroid.
+This is located just inside the white of the eye (the sclera).
+It contains blood vessels to nourish the eye.

 What causes uveitis?